jhallqvist/pyisc/README.md

 # PyISC

 A python library with the purpose of parsing ISC configuration files.
 Currently only focused on the dhcpd.conf file but might be expanded in the future.
+This module draws inspiration from the reconfigure library found [here](https://github.com/Eugeny/reconfigure).

 ## Installation